 The data flow is as follows:

-The sensor sends a UDP packet to the terminal IP address and the service’s UDP port.
-This packet also have a source port of the sensor.
+The sensor sends a UDP packet to the terminal’s IP address and the service’s UDP port.
+This packet also bears the source port of the sensor.

 The terminal takes the L3/L4 headers off the packet and sends it to the HUB PP. The UDP source port of the sensor is also sent to the HUB inside the stripped packet.

-The HUB gets the packet from the terminal, reassemble the L3/L4 headers using the IP address of the App server as destination, the UDP port of the App server as destination port and a theunique UDP port from the table above as the source port that identify the relevant service/sensorinside the HUB PP.
+The HUB PP gets the packet from the terminal, reassemble the L3/L4 headers using the IP address of the App server as destination, the UDP port of the App server as destination port and a theunique UDP port from the table above as the source port that identify the relevant service/sensorwithin the HUB PP domain.

 The App server will send a reply packet using the HUB PP IP address and the UDP destination port that it received from the HUB PP as source port.